anubhavpgit/anubhavpgit.github.io/content/posts/heyjude.md

 - Looking to build muscle mass and physique
   - Build physique and muscle mass
   - Information on targeting compound movements and isolation movements
-  - Weights tot start with, and how to progress
+  - Weights to start with, and how to progress
   - Muscle recovery and soreness/ fatigue
 - Looking to track their daily intake and analyze their data to make healthier life choices
   - What kind of stuff to eat (good quality proteins, fats and carbs) and avoid (processed food, junk food, etc.)